fysoul17/google_maps_place_picker/README.md

 ### Basic usage

 You can use PlacePicker by pushing to a new page using Navigator.
-When the user picks a place on the map, it will return the result (PickResult).
+When the user picks a place on the map, it will return result with 'onPlacePicked' with PickResult type.
+Alternatively, you can build your own way with 'selectedPlaceWidgetBuilder' and fetch result from it (See the instruction below).

 ```dart
 Navigator.push(